vinodkadli7022/contact-distributor/README.md

-MERN Stack Application - Admin & Agent List Distribution
+MERN Stack Application - Admin & Agent List Distribution Overview

-This is a basic MERN stack application that allows an Admin to log in, create and manage Agents, and upload CSV/XLSX files to distribute tasks/lists equally among agents.
+This application is built using the MERN stack and provides functionality for an Admin user to log in, create and manage Agents, upload CSV/XLSX files, and distribute list items equally among agents.

-🚀 Features
+Features
 1. Admin User Login

-Admin can log in using Email & Password.
+Admin login with Email and Password

-Authentication with JWT (JSON Web Token).
+Authentication using JSON Web Tokens (JWT)

-Redirects to Dashboard on success.
+Redirects to dashboard on successful login

-Error messages shown on failure.
+Error messages shown on failure

 2. Agent Management

+Add new agents

-Add, View, Edit, and Delete agents.
+View, update, and delete agents

-Each agent has the following details:
+Agent details include:

 Name